This article contains affiliate links.

 This topic comes up as a point of contention.
 I’m fully aware that fixed front sight towers are the “old school” solution by today’s standards.
 Moreover, finding quality assembled uppers that include a FSB gets more difficult every year.
 The market expects and demands low-profile gas blocks with longer rails, so manufacturers are doing what the market wants.
 They are in it to make money, after all.

-My reasoning for suggesting a correctly installed FSB is simple.
-It’s the most durable front sight you can have and is conducive to the best accuracy you can get from a front sight.
+My reasoning for suggesting a correctly-installed FSB is simple.
+It’s the most durable front sight you can have and is conducive to the best accuracy possible from a front sight.
 The former stems from the two large steel pins that hold it to the barrel.
 The latter is a result of the sight being attached to the barrel itself rather than the handguard, so it moves with the barrel and your zero stays with it.

 How useful is that in an era of optics?
 Probably not much.
 These days, irons are typically the backup option to an optic.
 There is nothing wrong with going right to a pinned low profile gas block.
 My argument boils down to this: